 Ha Long Bay means “Bay of the Descending Dragon.”
 According to one legend, during an invasion of Vietnam, a dragon was sent to protect the Vietnamese people, who spit out fire and emerald and jade jewels that eventually became the Ha Long archipelago.

-Sail around this spectacular UNESCO World Heritage Site, kayak through its coves and caves, hike up the challenging trails, and explore the Hang Sung Sot Cave, which the French who discovered it once called the “cave of surprises.”
+Sailing around this spectacular UNESCO World Heritage Site is undoubtedly one of the most unforgettable things to do in Vietnam.
+You may kayak through its coves and caves, hike up the challenging trails, and explore the Hang Sung Sot Cave, which the French who discovered it once called the “cave of surprises.”

 Twelve Apostles, Melbourne